-Whether you need to cut back to clear debt, or you need to save money, not parting with your cash can be hard to do, but it is possible to stop overspending!
+Whether you need to cut back to clear debt, or you need to save, not parting with your cash can be hard to do, but it is possible to stop spending money!

 Whether it’s down to bad luck or being a bit too extravagant, spending beyond your means is how debt starts.